 Term 3- Traditional Tales

 We will be exploring lots of well-known traditional tales such as 'The Three Little Pigs' and 'Jack and the Beanstalk' as well as learning three new traditional tales entitled 'The Gigantic Turnip' by Aleksei Tolstoy, 'No Dinner' by Jessica Souhami and 'The Great Race' (the story of the Chinese zodiac) by Dawn Casey.
 We will be learning about Chinese New Year, so are looking forward to making dragons and tasting some Chinese food.
 Yum!
-This term we will also be cooking our very own vegetable soup and baking gingerbread men.
+This term we will also be cooking our very own vegetable soup and icing gingerbread men.

 Take a look at our medium term plan (below) for more information about what we will be learning this term.